piotrekgelert/port-scanner/README.md

 </p>

 ### notes
-- [x] scans ports of any given address
+- [x] looks for open ports in localhost IP address
 - [x] scans ports from the beginning to the chosen number or in given range
 - [x] uses multithreading (faster scanning)